Real Option Pricing using Quantum Computers: Alternative schedule for QAMC

-At the end of the previous section it was discussed that the discretized expectation can be estimated through the probability of measuring state $\ket{0}$:
+In the previous section it was discussed that the discretized expectation can be estimated through the probability of measuring the eigenstate zero of $U_{\text{DE}}$:

 Thus, this partially solves the initial problem.
 Instead of obtaining the sum of absolute values, something proportional to the absolute value of the sum is returned.
 Hence, in a situation where the sign of the expectation is of interest, an additional mechanism to overcome this issue is needed.
-In fact, this is usually the case in financial applications, where the sign is the difference between a profit and a loss.\\ \\ For this case, we propose to use of the Real Quantum Amplitude Estimation (RQAE) algorithm.
-Its main property is that it is able to recover the amplitude of the quantum state plus some information on the quantum phase, namely the sign.
-Another interesting property is that it has a free parameter $q$, called amplification ratio, which allows the user to control the overall depth of the circuit.
-Bigger values of $q$ yields shallower circuits but slower convergence, while smaller values of $q$ yields deeper circuits but faster convergence.
+In fact, this is usually the case in financial applications, where the sign makes the difference between a profit and a loss.\\ \\ For this case, we introduce the modified real quantum amplitude estimation (mRQAE) algorithm.
+The mRQAE is a modified version of the real quantum amplitude estimation (RQAE) (see \cite{rqae}).
+The main feature of both algorithms is that they are able to read out the size and the sign of the target amplitude.
+They internally work performing several iterations where, in each iteration they use the Grover amplification algorithm to incrementally amplify the probability of obtaining the target quantum state.
+The main difference between them is that the number of calls to the amplified state $N_i$, the confidence on each iteration $\gamma_i$ and the required precision on each iteration $\epsilon^p_i$ are chosen in a different manner.
+In turn, this makes the mRQAE asymptotically more efficient.
+More precisely, in Table \ref{tab:performance} we show the performance of the mRQAE and the RQAE measured in terms of the number of calls to the oracle $N_Q$ for a given precision $\epsilon$ and confidence $\gamma$ along with the performance of other popular amplitude estimation algorithms in the literature including the aforementioned mIQAE.
+In Algorithm \ref{alg:mRQAE} there is a schematic description of the code for the mRQAE.
+For a more thorough revision of the properties of the method we refer the reader to Appendix \ref{appendix:mRQAE}.

 In Figure \ref{fig:sum_absolute_values_RQAE}, an example where the price of the derivative becomes negative is shown.
-As it can be seen, RQAE is the only algorithm that converges to the exact solution.
-Further, in Figure \ref{fig:RQAE_speed_comparison} we show that the RQAE is also competitive with the most advanced algorithms from the literature in terms of number of calls to the oracle.
+As it is shown, mRQAE is able to recover the true price without requiring additional mechanisms.
+Moreover, it is competitive with the mIQAE which is currently considered one of the most efficient algorithms in the literature in terms of number of calls to the oracle.

+In Figure \ref{fig:RQAE_speed_comparison} we show that the mRQAE obtains a reasonable performance compared with the mIQAE when we use it for contracts with positive payoff.